heuristicwondering/convert2BIDS-fMRI/BIDs/De-Identifying DICOMS.md

 ## 3. Click on 'File' and then Open, navigate to your DICOMs in the AnonDcm folder and load them here.
 Multiple DICOMs can be chosen at a time.
 To open all dicoms at the same time, you can select the entire participant file
 ## 4. In the left pane, select all subjects
 ## 5. Click on the value of the below attributes, alter it to "Anonymous"
+## 6. Verify that the PatientName/PatientID is the same ID saved in the file name
 + InstanceCreationDate (0008, 0012)
 + StudyDate (0008, 0020)
 + SeriesDate (0008, 0021)